-If you open up StudentTester.java you will seem to student to - If you open up StudentTester.java you will see we have a bit of code there already.
-We've created two new students, Alan and Ada. - We create a Student instance by calling the constructor and passing in the first name, last name, and grade level as an integer. - Your task is to create a Student with your information!
-Once you have created the Student, print it out to the console. - Design and implement a Fraction class from scratch, including a constructor, getter and setter methods, a toString method, and methods to add, subtract, and multiply by other Fraction objects. - Implement a RockPaperScissors class with a getWinner(String user, String computer) method that allows a user to play the game Rock, Paper, Scissors against a computer that picks moves randomly. - Add an abstract method to an existing Shape class called public abstract double getPerimeter() and implement this method on each of the Shape subclasses, Square, Rectangle, Pentagon, and Circle - Fun with Solids Given the Solid abstract class, extend it with: Pyramid Cylinder
+Local Variables and Scope Comparing Objects vs Primitive Types Abstract Classes Packages Polymorphism Interfaces Modifying Classes Object is the Superclass Assignments / Labs Fraction Class: Design and implement a Fraction class from scratch, including a constructor, getter and setter methods, a toString method, and methods to add, subtract, and multiply by other Fraction objects.
+Rock, Paper, Scissors: Implement a RockPaperScissors class with a getWinner(String user, String computer) method that allows a user to play the game Rock, Paper, Scissors against a computer that picks moves randomly.
+Abstract Methods: Add an abstract method to an existing Shape class called public abstract double getPerimeter() and implement this method on each of the Shape subclasses, Square, Rectangle, Pentagon, and Circle Fun with Solids: Given the Solid abstract class, extend it with: Pyramid, Cylinder, RectangularPrism, and Sphere.
+Make sure to create the constructor, volume(), and surfaceArea() methods for each class.

-RectangularPrism Sphere

-Make sure to create the constructor, volume and surfaceArea methods for each class (the Math class will come in handy).